As an individual, you can choose to deal with the ebb and flow of daily life in only three possible ways -

 As you can see, Scheffler is assuming here that all forms of Consequentialist Morality includes the Kantian proviso of impartiality and universalizability.
 But of course, in actual fact, whether a particular form of Consequentialist or even Utilitarian morality does include this Kantian assumption depends critically on what the particular theory maintains should be maximized.

-In the following discussions of particular Ethical theories, you are going to notice that different theories land on one side or the other of this Social versus Personal divide.
+In the following discussions of particular Ethical theories, you are going to notice that different theories land on one side or the other of these Social versus Personal and Agent-Neutral versus Agent-Relative divides.
 It all comes down to how these particular theories actually answer the challenge of "Why Be Moral?"
 If they appeal to self-interest, they land on the Personal side of the divide.
 If they offer another reason, they land on the Social side of the divide.
+If they are concerned with the individual agent's welfare, they land on the Agent-Relative side of the divide.
+If not, then they land on the Agent-Neutral side of teh divide.

 Which brings us to the third conceptual distinction between the different kinds of ethical theories.
 (Obviously again, this conceptual distinction applies only to the Realist ethical theories.)
 It distinguishes between what are called teleological, or consequentialist theories, and what are called deontological, or authoritative command, or non-consequentialist theories.
 The set of theories called Virtue Ethics sits alone to one side of this central distinction.